stanislawbartkowski/CivilizationEngine/README.md

 Sample
  \[{"row" : 1, "col" : 2}, { "row" : 2, "col: 2"} \]

- For SETCITY it is a list points where new city be build.
+ For SETCITY it is a list points where new city can be build.